-Whether you are looking for an original wood painting or a high quality art print, Saatchi Art has over 7,722 original wood paintings for sale from emerging artists around the world.
-Read more
+Whether you are looking for an original painting or a high quality art print, Saatchi Art has over 10,669 original paintings for sale from emerging artists around the world.

 Wood paintings were the standard medium used by artists before canvas rose to popularity during the 16th Century.
 Today, many artists still create wood paintings, commonly referred to as panel paintings, for the material’s durability and organic texture.
 We invite you to explore our wide selection of wood paintings for sale, created by talented emerging artists from around the globe.

 The world’s most famous sacred altarpieces were painted on wood, including the Isenheim Altarpiece (1516) by Matthias Grünewald and the Ghent Altarpiece (1432) by Hubert and Jan Van Eyck.
 The latter of these altarpieces has the distinction of being the most stolen work of art in history and its whereabouts remain a mystery to this day.
 While canvas was displacing wood as the most popular support medium in the 16th century, many painters in Northern Europe continued to create wood paintings including Flemish master Peter Paul Rubens who preferred its solidity when creating highly detailed works.
 Rembrandt occasionally used wood panels for his works, for example The Raising of Lazarus (1630-32), Abduction of Europa (1963), as well as several of his many self-portraits.
 Late-18th, early-19th century painter Francisco Goya has among his corpus of work a number of well-known paintings on wood including The Inquisition Tribunal (1812-19), A Procession of Flagellants, (1812-19), The Madhouse (1812-19), and A Village Bullfight (1812-14).